 - Checksum, which makes addresses invalid if only one character is modified.

 - An XCH prefix to distinguish from other cryptocurrencies.

 - Shorter than hex, and more compact than base58 addresses (and fit better in QR codes).

 The blockchain consensus code does not operate with addresses; addresses are only used in user facing applications.

 Spacescan.io has a handy bi-directional bech32m <> puzzle hash converter.

 Chia Burn Address

-xch1qqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqm6ks6e8mvy.
-You can send unwanted tokens to this address to make them unspendable.
+You can send unwanted tokens to this addresses to make them unspendable:

-Do not send anything to this address unless you want it to be inaccessible forever.
+Do not send anything to these addresses unless you want it to be inaccessible forever.